Alex-Lukichev/github-test2/README.md

 # New test project
 ## Description
-To learn hoe to create a new project and connect it with the GitHub
+To learn how to create a new project and connect it with the GitHub.

+Text updated from IDE.